WestDRI/wgpages/content/programmableFilter.md

 <!-- Double helix source example from ParaView docs -->

-## Programmatically generated point cloud
+### Programmatically generated point cloud

+Here we use exactly the same technique (use Source to create a vtkPolyData object, add a bunch of points, create a single cell) with a very different looking result.

 1. Apply **Programmable Source**, set Output Data Set Type = vtkPolyData
 1. Paste this code: